Matthew 21:33-46 · Matthew · Updated April 25, 2026

 Interpretation and theological stakes

 One mainstream interpretation, particularly from a Catholic perspective, sees the vineyard as the Kingdom of God and the tenants as the Jewish people who were initially entrusted with it.
 This reading argues that the parable predicts the transfer of the Kingdom to the Church.
 The vineyard owner, representing God, sends his son, an allusion to Jesus, whom the tenants kill (21:38).
 This act leads to the judgment that the Kingdom will be given to others who will bear its fruits (21:43).
-This interpretation emphasizes the continuity of God's plan through the Church, which is seen as the new steward of the Kingdom after the rejection of the son by the initial tenants.
+This interpretation emphasizes the continuity of God's plan through the Church, which becomes the new steward of the Kingdom after the rejection of the son by the initial tenants.

 A second interpretation comes from Rabbinic Judaism, viewing the vineyard as Israel itself, with the tenants symbolizing the religious leaders of Jesus’ time.
 This perspective reads the parable as a critique of these leaders' failure to guide the people according to God's will.
-The mistreatment of the servants (prophets) and the killing of the son (a representation of the Messiah) highlight the leaders' rejection of divine messengers (21:34-38).
+The mistreatment of the servants (prophets) and the killing of the son (a representation of the Messiah) illustrate the leaders' rejection of divine messengers (21:34-38).
 Here, the focus is on the leaders' accountability, suggesting that their failure to produce righteous results leads to the vineyard being entrusted to others who will fulfill their obligations (21:41-43).
-This interpretation underscores the importance of righteous leadership in maintaining the covenant with God.
+This interpretation emphasizes the importance of righteous leadership in maintaining the covenant with God.

 Continue reading with a Scholar plan